 In June 2017, Guy became chief evangelist; a bi-directional role, communicating 'out' from the company and listening to its community of developers, customers, partners and analysts, communicating it back 'into' the development, product, marketing and sales teams.
 In this way, he's helping the company scale to achieve its plan to IPO on NASDAQ in 2020.

 Writing and presenting as UiPath extends its core RPA platform to include and embed AI capabilities in NLP, DNN, ML and eOCR from (amongst others): Google, IBM, Microsoft and Abbyy, Guy explains how these capabilities enable UiPath’s customers in SSC, GIC, GBS and BPO operations to automatically handle unstructured data as easily as they can structured allowing many more processes to be automated.
 This is a significant driver of intelligent automation growth.

 Guy also suggested the world’s first RPA MOOC (launched in April 2017 as UiPath Academy) which is free of charge and available to all.
-To the start of October, 7,500 people have completed the course from 70 countries and an additional 21,000 are currently enrolled.
+To January 2018, 9,200 people have completed the course from 70 countries and an additional 35,000 are currently enrolled.

 Guy holds a BA in psychology and an MPhil from the University of Stirling.
 When not working, he lives in the Tamar Valley and rides horses.

 COO - a chief operating officer, is responsible for the daily operation of the company.
 In UiPath's case, Guy reported to Daniel Dines, founder and CEO.

 Chief Evangelist - a technology evangelist is a person who builds up support for a given technology, and then establishes it as a standard in the given industry.
 Guy is establishing UiPath as the de facto standard for RPA and intelligent automation.